 Alfred Wallis Homage Paintings by Max Wildman - FOR SALE

-These days acquiring an original Alfred Wallis is a rare event - and very costly!
-My aim therefore is to produce original authentic looking paintings in homage to Alfred Wallis at prices that won't break the bank!
+Acquiring an original Alfred Wallis has now become pretty difficult - and rather costly!
+So my aim is to produce original authentic looking paintings in true Alfred Wallis style at prices that won't break the bank!
 Working from my studio in Emsworth, I spend much time researching the life and works by Alfred Wallis, and making a close study of the Wallis style, methods and the materials he used.
 Since the closing of all my galleries across the country, I am now offering a larger selection of my paintings online - which can be delivered via courier (free of charge).
 I aim to continue my painting and will keep adding fresh works to the online shop week by week both framed and unframed.
 Any commission, large or small also very welcome.
 All paintings come with a money back guarantee if not completely satisfied.

 - John Maltby -

 about alfred wallis.

 Alfred Wallis of St Ives - The painting career of Alfred Wallis